Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the same time, some international businesses see Vietnam’s growing consumer market as an opportunity and highlight rising consumer affluence as an attractive feature.
 Decision-makers in Chinese and Indian companies highlight the opportunity to rapidly scale their businesses in this sizeable market.

-Indian companies also cited the opportunity to develop and test new products and solutions as attracting them to expand their operations here.
-About a quarter of companies also saw Vietnam’s advantage in terms of demographics and a young population.
+Indian companies also pointed to the opportunity to develop and test new products and solutions, saying this attracted them to expand their operations here.
+About a quarter of companies also saw Vietnam’s advantage in terms of demographics and its young population.

 In addition, Vietnam's growing digital economy is also a strong point attracting businesses to expand their operations.

-Many companies surveyed said they were attracted by Vietnam’s high smartphone penetration and vibrant start-up sector, and some believe the Vietnamese economy will see significant growth over the next 10 years thanks to technological changes, HSBC said.
+HSBC said many companies surveyed said they were attracted by Vietnam’s high smartphone penetration and vibrant start-up sector.
+Some companies surveyed believe the Vietnamese economy will see significant growth over the next 10 years thanks to technological changes.

-The bank pointed out: "Vietnam's importance in global trade flows is reflected in its strong interest in free trade agreements.
-Overall, 63% of companies participating in the survey intend to take advantage of the Vietnam-European Union (EU) Trade Agreement, which came into effect in August 2020 with the goal of eliminating 99% of tariffs and reducing trade barriers between the two sides."
+The bank pointed out: "Vietnam's importance in global trade flows is reflected in strong interest in free trade agreements.
+Overall, 63% of companies participating in the survey intend to take advantage of the Vietnam-European Union (EU) Trade Agreement, which took effect in August 2020 with the goal of eliminating 99% of tariffs and reducing trade barriers between the two sides."

 Source